-4.48 To take account of differences in the age distribution of SARS cases in different countries/ areas, a better and more accurate parameter to use instead of the case fatality rate is the standardised mortality ratio.
+4.46 In order to analyse differences between countries/areas in case fatality rates for SARS, it is therefore important to take account of the age profile of cases.
+A breakdown of SARS cases by age in Hong Kong, Mainland China, Singapore, Taiwan and Canada (Vietnam is not included because the age breakdown of cases was not available) was studied.
+To take account of differences in the age distribution of SARS cases in different countries/areas, a better and more accurate parameter to use instead of the case fatality rate is the standardised mortality ratio.
 This is calculated using the age-specific case-fatality rate for Hong Kong as the standard.
 The findings are summarised below -